 I believe that therapy is an emotional, psychological and financial investment we make in ourselves for personal growth, wellbeing and healing.
 I would be incredibly honored to be a support to you...to hold space, and be a witness and guide to help you discover meaning making and transformative healing through your own unique and beautiful journey.

 My Services Include:

 • Individual grief therapy sessions for human and animal loss

 • Individual therapy sessions for caregivers navigating medical care for a beloved person or animal with a chronic or terminal illness

-• Individual support and therapy sessions for veterinary/animal care professionals
+• Individual support and therapy sessions for all types of veterinary/animal care professionals

-• Individual and group debriefing sessions for veterinary/animal care professionals
+• Individual and group debriefing sessions for all types of veterinary/animal care professionals

 • Support groups (e.g., Pet Loss, Caregiver Support, Mindfulness in Grief, Grief Recovery Method)

-• Consultations with veterinary/animal care practices and organizations on a variety of topics, including: challenging cases, communication dynamics, client experience, wellness initiatives
+• Consultations with all types of veterinary/animal care practices and organizations on a variety of topics, including: challenging cases, communication dynamics, client experience, wellness initiatives

 • Presentations/webinars on a variety of topics (e.g., Finding Meaning in Veterinary Medicine, Building Better Boundaries, Compassionate Communication with Clients, Coping with Covid-19 in Veterinary Medicine, Navigating Treatment Decision Making with Your Pet, Medical Meaning Making in Grief)